rollends/lab-manual-intro-control/README.md

 delivering to you an _online_ lab that helps develop your understanding of feedback control.

+This repository contains the Lab Manual documentation.
+It is built using `XeLaTeX`.
+It has been built using TeXLive 2019 and 2020, so I expect it will build on most LaTeX setups.
+To perform the build on Linux or Mac, just run `make`.
+The `Makefile` will create a temporary directory where the build is performed and then copy the result out if successful.

 ## A Little bit about the Course
 We will be using `MATLAB R2020a` for this course.
 You should have access to this software through the University's plan